THE BIRTH STORY

 The final design focuses on simple, intuitive interactions that make it easier for parents to capture their story without added stress.
 If developed further, I would evaluate impact through measures like ease of use, engagement, and completeness of birth stories, and collaborate closely with developers to ensure accessible, lightweight interactions, smooth data entry, and secure storage of sensitive information.

-Interact with The Birth Story micro-app below:
+See how these features work within The Birth Story micro-app below:

 Reflections